Story Theory: An Intro

 Having a basic story outline is kind of like having the outside edges of a puzzle.
 Sure, you have the edges, but you still need those middle pieces- you have a lot to work from, but you still need to develop a lot of the story and characters to work with it.

-As far as personality, etc, I've heard people say that you should develop your characters to be likeable.
-Though I want likeable characters, I think that anybody's likeable if you get to know them well enough, so I just focus on creating believable characters instead.
+As far as personality, etc, I've heard people say that you should develop your characters to be likable.
+Though I want likable characters, I think that anybody's likable if you get to know them well enough, so I just focus on creating believable characters instead.
 So far, I've gotten a lot of compliments on those characters and people who like them!

 How much do I need to develop my characters before writing?